 As dropshipping becomes more rampant in eCommerce, it gets harder and harder for business owners to stock goods that stand out in a crowd.
 Etsy gives you the chance to fill your virtual shelves with original, one-of-a-kind pieces that you could neither produce nor sell in any other context.

 I say this in the most literal sense possible.
 If you're trying to operate your dropshipping business within a specific pocket of the eCommerce world, Etsy is the perfect place for you.
-The wedding, home decor, clothing, and baby product industries are all thriving in Etsy's world.
+Home to a lot of home decor dropshipping stores, weddings, clothing, baby products and more there are many stores thriving in Etsy's world.
 Better yet, people know that Etsy is a premier place to buy niche goods, so both makers and customers flock to the platform whenever they have or need a specialty item.
 Etsy has invested the time and energy it takes to establish a reputation for unusual and specialty goods so that you don't have to.

 A lot of skeptics cite Etsy's high retail prices as a reason to avoid applying a dropshipping business model to the platform.
 And it's true: many of the goods being sold are priced above market values.
 Sellers, however, have the benefit of an established community that has a proven track record of paying those prices.